commoningtoys/commoningtoys.github.io/WEBSITE_MANAGEMENT.md

    # if you make to complex changes, the merge function will prompt you to check all the changes, this is a tedious work and if it happens is better if you contact me.

    # now you are ready to push your changes to the web

+   $you git push origin master
+   # now everything is online
    ```